 Spring is also the perfect time to discover or rediscover Normandy’s prettiest villages , which all look idyllic in springtime.
 Six Norman villages have been awarded the Plus Beaux Villages de France label, including the fishing port of Barfleur in Manche with its granite houses and quays.
 Legend has it that the boat that carried William, Duke of Normandy, was built here.
 Meanwhile, inland in Calvados, villages rarely come prettier than Beuvron-en-Auge , quintessentially Norman with colourful timber-framed houses, quaint cafés, a relaxed atmosphere and plenty of brocantes and antique dealers.

-Several big food and drink festivals are taking place in Normandy this spring: Les Rencontres de Cambremer, celebrating Normandy’s AOC products in Cambremer (4-5 May), and La Fête du Fromage in Pont-l’Evêque (10-12 May).
+Several major food and drink festivals are taking place in Normandy later this spring: Les Rencontres de Cambremer, celebrating Normandy’s AOC products in Cambremer and La Fête du Fromage in Pont-l’Evêque (both in May).
 Take the time to savour the region’s world-famous specialities and meet the artisans at the helm of their production.

 Spring will have you falling completely in love with Normandy’s parks and gardens , such as Monet’s gardens at Giverny .
 The dreamy ponds of waterlilies created by the father of Impressionism gave him his greatest artistic inspiration – and thanks to generous donations the flower garden and Japanese-inspired water garden have both been beautifully restored.